 # MCP tools

-The Tessl MCP (Model Context Protocol) server provides tools that AI coding agents can use to search for, install, and work with tiles from the Tessl registry.
+The Tessl MCP (Model Context Protocol) server provides tools that AI coding agents can use to search for, install, and work with plugins from the Tessl registry.

 ## Server Configuration